cponcej/awesome-tech/docs/linux-commands-examples.md

 		ssh -D 8989 you@remotehost

+- After all the host keys and auth, you'll be on server3.

+		ssh -t user1@server1 'ssh -t user2@server2 "ssh -t user3@server3"'

 - The awk variable $1 contains the first field in a record, $2 the second, $3 the third, etc. $0 contains all fields.

 - List 10 largest open file on Unix:

 		lsof /|awk '{ if($7>1048576) print $7/1048576 "MB" " " $9 " " $1 }'|sort -nu|tail

+- Replace foo with bar only on lines that contain 'bang'.
+Use in pipeline or with file args. 🌟

+		sed "/bang/ s/foo/bar/"

 - list top 50 404's in descending order.